Download & Other Tools

-Truant Students, Suspensions from School, and Expulsions from School come from the California Department of Education's DataQuest site.
-Truant Students (Self-Reported) comes from the California Healthy Kids Survey (CHKS) through a partnership with WestEd and the California Department of Education.
+Measures of truant students, suspensions from school, and expulsions from school come from the California Department of Education's DataQuest site.
+Measures of truancy reported by students and school staff come from the California Healthy Kids Survey (CHKS), California Student Survey (CSS), and California School Climate Survey (CSCS), through a partnership with WestEd and the California Department of Education.

-- Truant Students: The number and percent of K-12 public school students who missed more than 30 minutes of instruction without an excuse three or more times during the school year.
-This measure does not include students considered chronically truant (i.e., students whose unexcused and excused absences total 10% or more of all school days in a year).
+- Truant students: The number and percent of K-12 public school students who missed more than 30 minutes of instruction without an excuse three or more times during the school year.
+This measure does not include students considered chronically absent (i.e., students whose unexcused and excused absences total 10% or more of all school days in a year).

-- Truant Students (Self-Reported): The percentage of students in grades 7, 9, and 11, and non-traditional students, reporting whether in the past 12 months they had skipped school or cut class, by grade level, gender and grade level, level of connectedness to school, and race/ethnicity.
+- Truant students (student reported): The percentage of students in grades 7, 9, and 11, and non-traditional students, reporting the number of times they had skipped school or cut class in the past 12 months, by grade level, gender and grade level, race/ethnicity, and level of connectedness to school.*

 - Truancy, Suspensions & Expulsions